EvansSchoolPolicyAnalysisAndResearch/LSMS-Agricultural-Indicators-Code/README.md

 # 335_Agricultural-Indicator-Curation

 This repository includes Stata do.files developed by the Evans School Policy Analysis & Research Group (EPAR) for the construction of a set of agricultural development indicators using data from the Living Standards Measurement Study - Integrated Surveys on Agriculture (LSMS-ISA) surveys.
+These files were developed as part of the EPAR Agricultural Development Indicator Curation project: https://evans.uw.edu/policy-impact/epar/research/agricultural-development-indicator-curation

 Code is currently available for three survey instruments: